CAPE-js/cape-v1-php/node/README.md

 * label - String.
 Required by CAPE but may be omitted for "ignore" fields in the mapper.
 * placeholder->{is} - String. used as a placeholder text in the input for the field in "is" mode.
 * placeholder->{between} - Array of exactly 2 strings for the placeholder for the minimum and maximum fields.
+* default - Array of one or more strings.
+** On text filters the first value only is the default ** On integer and date "is" filters then the first value in the array is the default ** On integer and date "between" filters then the first and second values in the array are the defaults ** On enum "is" filters, then the first value in the array is the default ** On enum "one-of" filters, then all the values are the default
 * change_filter_mode - Boolean.
 Default true.
 If set to false then the filter mode can't be altered.
 * description - String.
 A longer description of the field used in mouse over or whatever the template wants.
 * quick_search - Boolean.
 Default false.
 If true, this field will appear in the quick search in the UX.
 It is visible without selecting "advanced search".